 Because of the violent and controversial nature of the film, Toei refused to license it for North American distribution.
 It also rejected offers from North American companies who wanted to purchase the license of the film.

 In the film, the two transfer students are Kiriyama, the silent killer, and Kawada, the winner of a previous Battle Royale.
-In the original manga, only Kawada was the transfer student; Kiriyama was in the same class selected for this game of death.
+In the original novel, only Kawada was the transfer student; Kiriyama was in the same class selected for this game of death.
 He was the main antagonist.

 In the bungalow, two female students, Hirono and Mitsuko, are having a beef.
-Hirono taunts Mitsukso, who loses patience and cries out, 'I've had it!
+Hirono taunts Mitsuko, who loses patience and cries out, 'I've had it!
 Why does everyone gang up on me, what did I do!'
 In a website dedicated to the film, it states background information [most likely from the manga] that Mitsuko is the 'class slut', hence Hirono's accusations of Mitsuko stealing her boyfriend, among others, is justified.

 In the middle and near the end of the film, Kitano is seen and heard conversing with his daughter over the phone; that voice belongs to Maeda Ai, actual older sister of Maeda Aki, who plays Nanahara's girlfriend Noriko.